lingualdev/lingualdev.github.io/content/blog/i18n-checklist-part-2.md

 ## More aspects to consider

-There are a lot more topics to consider when planing into internationalize your app or website, for example:
+There are a lot more topics to consider when planning to internationalize your app or website.
+For example:

-- **Consider to separte text from images**: simplifies the translation process when updating the text.
-Otherwise if the image contains text, it will need to updated to the target locale(s).
+- **Consider to separate text from images**: simplifies the translation process when updating the text.
+Otherwise if the image contains text, it will need to be updated to the target locale(s).

 - **Selecting a translation management system**: there might be a need to use a management system to handle the translations.
 Depending on the situation and complexity of your setup, these tools can range from only updating the translations to handling complex workflows with multiple roles (translators, admins etc.)

-- **Using machine translations**: These can help to get some basic translations in place, that can be refined in a further step.
+- **Using machine translations**: these can help to get some basic translations in place, that can be refined in a further step.

-- **Accessibility**: The topic is bigger than i18n, but also good to consider and keep in mind when following an internationalization strategy.
+- **Accessibility**: this topic is bigger than i18n, but also good to consider and keep in mind when following an internationalization strategy.

 These were some further examples to highlight the complexity of the i18n topic.